devops329/devops/instruction/awsS3/awsS3.md

 1. Drag a file from your development environment and drop it on the `Upload` target.
 1. Press the `Upload` button and then press the `Close` button to return to the bucket view.

-Now that you have a bucket that contains a file, take a screenshot of the bucket and submit it to the Canvas assignment.
-Your screenshot should look something like the following.
+Your bucket should look something like the following.

 ![Bucket with file](bucketWithFile.png)